What is MRO Inventory?

 • Poor forecasting: Failure to forecast correctly can lead to understock/overstock situations, causing downtime when waiting on the delivery of parts to finish repairs.

 • Worker satisfaction: Employees need to trust the MRO system for it to work.
 Many maintenance and repair technicians enjoy having their own stock on hand.
-However, this personal stash can lead to shortages of shared resources, or important spare parts going “missing” when critical repairs are needed.
+However, this personal stash can lead to shortages of shared resources or important spare parts going “missing” when critical repairs are needed.

 • Scalability: A lot of effort is needed for MRO to run smoothly.
 As described above, ideal conditions include monitoring the most important components, taking regular stock counts, and keeping storage locations organized.
 Some small businesses with low volume needs might want to skip MRO processes if they cannot meet these standards.

-What does MRO stand for?
 MRO refers to Maintenance, Repair, and Operations and the materials used for those activities.

-What are MRO materials?
-MRO materials include any product which is used in the course of maintenance, repair, or daily operations at a business.
+MRO materials include any product used in maintenance, repair, or daily operations at a business.
 This ranges from typical office supplies to replacement parts of heavy machinery.

-What does MRO mean in procurement?
-In procurement, MRO refers to all inventory which is not directly related to production.
-Known as indirect purchases, they are items procured for daily operations or maintenance.
+In procurement, MRO refers to all inventory that is not directly related to production.
+These are items procured for daily operations or maintenance, and they are known as indirect purchases.

-For example, an office printer which is used for printing out purchase orders would be classified as MRO, as would the paper and ink.
+For example, an office printer that is used for printing out purchase orders would be classified as MRO, as would the paper and ink.
 Procurement would be in charge of buying a new printer or reordering the related consumables.

 Talk with a software advisor